8tothepowerof9/MLA2/age/checkpoints/README.md

 This folder stores the trained model checkpoints for the predicting age task in the project.
 Each subfolder corresponds to a specific model, and contains the training & validation history, Grad-Cam of the model on specific picture, residual plot of the model on the validation dataset.

+The final model of baseline, cbam34 and resnet model will be kept in the final submission file in order not to make the file too large.
+However the log and history visualization of training of other model will be kept.